PythonRSAS/pythonrsas.github.io/_posts/2022-09-22-3-Maximum-Subarray.md

 ```
 # O(n) Solution: Kadane's algorithm (Fast and Slow method)

 The Kadane's algorithm is a simple greedy strategy.
 I call it "**Fast and Slow**" because it helps me unify similar approaches.
-The method scans through input array once while maintaining two variables: the current sum and the max sum.
+The method scans through input array exactly once while maintaining two variables: the current sum and the max sum.
 The max sum is a function of the current sum.

 1. current sum (*Fast*) is the maximum cumulative sum at the current position in the scan.
 It is permitted to restart at any position, and choose between to restart at the current index or to cumulate.
 Formally, current sum = max(current sum + num[i], current sum)